DowdyJ/PartsStoreSolution/README.md

-# Mock Hotel Web Service
+# Parts Store Web App
 This project is my final project submission for the Java Frameworks course at WGU.

 ## Running the Solution